 We are happy to have you as part of the CADA team.
 The purpose of this Employee Handbook is to ensure that we share a common understanding of employment policies and procedures.
-All employees are expected to be familiar with this handbook in order for CADA to function as a cohesive and supportive team.
+All employees are expected to be familiar with this handbook in order for CADA to function as a cohesive and supportive team, aligned with our core values of: Accountability, Customer Service and Teamwork and to further our work in cultivating community.